Batts of mineral wool insulation stacked together

 Spinning Chamber:

 This chamber is designed to stretch the molten rock and slag into long fiber strands by spinning the magma-like substance at super-high speeds.
-Just try and imagine a cotton candy machine but filled with liquified rock instead of molten sugar.
+Imagine a cotton candy machine filled with liquified rock instead of molten sugar.

 Amazing!
 Right?
 We think so as well!